 THE SIMBA SCOUTS

 Lion hunting forms an integral part of Maasai culture.
 Traditionally young Maasai warriors will kill a lion to prove their manhood and protect the livestock of their pastoral community.

-Currently, 4 lions from 4 different prides are collared on Kuku Group Ranch.
+Currently, 7 lions are collared on Kuku Group Ranch.
 These collars help the Simba Scouts to track the lions and protect them by informing the community about their presence in grazing areas and avoid livestock predation that may lead to conflict and the retaliatory killing of lions.
 Furthermore, these collars provide us with valuable information about lion behavior and movements on community land and allow MWCT to better protect lions and their habitat on Kuku Group Ranch.